 Do you need to send an important document to a hospital, government office, or legal firm?
-Chances are they’ve asked you to fax it.
-But like most people today—you don’t own a fax machine.
-This is a common dilemma, especially for younger generations who might never have used one.
+Chances are, they’ve asked you to fax it.
+But like most people today, you don’t own a fax machine.
+This is a common dilemma, especially for younger generations who’ve probably never used one.
 Despite the world going digital, faxing remains a secure way to send documents, particularly in sectors like government and healthcare.
 It’s not likely to go away anytime soon.

 At Strategic Technology Partners of Texas (STPT), we’ve been in the printing industry for over 35 years, long enough to remember when fax machines were a common office staple.
 We understand that the average person wants convenient and quick ways to get things done.
 Today, we’ll leverage modern technology and show you how to fax without a fax machine.